 The twenty-first century has seen the rise of a new nexus, one that generates a remarkable opportunity for medicine and health to serve as a powerful currency for peace.
 Two trends define this nexus.
 The first is globalization and all the interconnections this phenomenon has produced among populations previously isolated from one another in almost every regard.
 The second is a wave of scientific, technological, and public health advances that have dramatically improved our capacity to provide quality healthcare to more individuals here at home-and to others around the globe.

-Frist, William H.
+William H. Frist,

-"Medicine as a Currency for Peace Through Global Health Diplomacy,"
+Medicine as a Currency for Peace Through Global Health Diplomacy,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol26/iss1/5
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol26/iss1/5